 4) CLEAN AIR: It is the right of the preservation of the quality and composition of air to sustain life systems and their protection with regards to contamination, for renewal of the life of Mother Earth and all its components.

-5) EQUILIBRIUM: It is the right to maintenance or restoration of the inter-relation, interdependence, ability to complement and functionality of the components of Mother Earth, in a balanced manner for the continuation of its cycles and the renewal of its vital processes.
+5) EQUILIBRIUM: It is the right to the maintenance or restoration of the inter-relation, interdependence, ability to complement and functionality of the components of Mother Earth, in a balanced manner, for the continuation of its cycles and the renewal of its vital processes.

 6) RESTORATION: It is the right to the effective and opportune restoration of life systems affected by direct or indirect human activities.

 7) LIVE FREE OF CONTAMINATION: It is the right for preservation of Mother Earth and any of its components with regards to toxic and radioactive waste generated by human activities.

 ………..The law is considered to be the FIRST instance of environmental law that gives LEGAL PERSONHOOD to the natural system, and may also allow for citizens to sue individuals and groups as part of “Mother Earth“ in response to real and alleged infringements of its integrity.